LBCrion/sfwbar/doc/sfwbar-mpd.rst

 addition, MpdInfo supports a few additional query values:

 "age"
-  time (in microseconds) ellapsed since the MPD server state was last queried (this is useful in computing the progress of the current song playback).
+  time (in microseconds) elapsed since the MPD server state was last queried (this is useful in computing the progress of the current song playback).

 "cover"
-  the coverart of the currently playing album.
+  the cover art of the currently playing album.

 Triggers
 ========